reactjs/react.dev/content/docs/design-principles.md

 For example, it should be possible to introduce some local state into a component without changing any of the components using it.
 Similarly, it should be possible to add some initialization and teardown code to any component when necessary.

-There is nothing "bad" about using state or lifecycle methods in components.
+There is nothing "bad" about using state or hooks in components.
 Like any powerful feature, they should be used in moderation, but we have no intention to remove them.
 On the contrary, we think they are integral parts of what makes React useful.
-We might enable [more functional patterns](https://github.com/reactjs/react-future/tree/master/07%20-%20Returning%20State) in the future, but both local state and lifecycle methods will be a part of that model.
+We might enable [more functional patterns](https://github.com/reactjs/react-future/tree/master/07%20-%20Returning%20State) in the future, but both local state and hooks will be a part of that model.

 Components are often described as "just functions" but in our view they need to be more than that to be useful.
-In React, components describe any composable behavior, and this includes rendering, lifecycle, and state.
+In React, components describe any composable behavior, and this includes rendering, hooks, and state.
 Some external libraries like [Relay](https://facebook.github.io/relay/) augment components with other responsibilities such as describing data dependencies.
 It is possible that those ideas might make it back into React too in some form.

 ### Common Abstraction {#common-abstraction}

 In general we [resist adding features](https://www.youtube.com/watch?v=4anAwXYqLG8) that can be implemented in userland.
 We don't want to bloat your apps with useless library code.
 However, there are exceptions to this.

-For example, if React didn't provide support for local state or lifecycle methods, people would create custom abstractions for them.
+For example, if React didn't provide support for local state or hooks, people would create custom abstractions for them.
 When there are multiple abstractions competing, React can't enforce or take advantage of the properties of either of them.
 It has to work with the lowest common denominator.

 This is why sometimes we add features to React itself.
 If we notice that many components implement a certain feature in incompatible or inefficient ways, we might prefer to bake it into React.
 We don't do it lightly.
 When we do it, it's because we are confident that raising the abstraction level benefits the whole ecosystem.
-State, lifecycle methods, cross-browser event normalization are good examples of this.
+State, hooks, cross-browser event normalization are good examples of this.

 We always discuss such improvement proposals with the community.
 You can find some of those discussions by the ["big picture"](https://github.com/facebook/react/issues?q=is:open+is:issue+label:"Type:+Big+Picture") label on the React issue tracker.